kehontas/Project-01/README.md

 Café JSON is an API for the coffee *connoisseur* in you!

 **User Stories:**
-* A user can gather information about featured coffee beans to include the name, origin, roast, acididty and flavor.
+* A user can gather information about featured coffee beans to include the name, origin, roast, acidity and flavor.
-* A user can see where this coffee is being served and add locations if needed.
+* A user can see where the coffee is being served and add/remove locations if needed.

 **Technologies Used:**
 * HTML/CSS